larsbrinkhoff/fearless-git/README.md

 ### Edit a single commit

-To update the very latest commit, just stange your changes and type `git commit --amend -C HEAD`.
+To update the very latest commit, just stage your changes and type `git commit --amend -C HEAD`.
 Amending means to add changes to an existing commit, and `-C HEAD` is used to keep the commit message as is.